 Approximately three-quarters of the way through Shoplifters, Kore-eda turns Yuri/Lin’s kidnapping and the family’s enterprises into issues of police and media concern, then drops the bottom out of the film’s narrative as a result, tragically bringing into question every assumption and understanding we have about Osamu and his kindhearted clan.
 Peter Bradshaw calls it “the most extraordinary surprise ending, a twist-reveal worthy of psychological suspense noir.
 Yet the film is nothing like that generically.”
 Just prior to Shoplifters, Kore-eda unexpectedly explored the courtroom genre with the heady legal psychodrama The Third Murder (2017), wherein a defence attorney struggles to understand his client or to believe his account of a crime that might result in a death penalty.
 That film has a dour and cold feel in keeping with its slate grey palette, devoid of the warmth and familiarity of Kore-eda’s usual family dramas.
 Still, both The Third Murder and Shoplifters share a central tension between public and private, exploring the gap between totalizing legal rationalism on the one hand and personal, emotional experience on the other, between uncompromising social norms and messy real-world experiences.
 Shoplifters limits its scenes of institutional austerity and puts a genial and compassionate face on The Third Murder‘s attention to subjective truths.
 Here, the intervention of legal authority arrives late and its paradigm shifting power complicates our well-established assessments of this family’s characters.
 Osamu and Nobuyo’s dishonesties seem rightly condemned in some cases while their positive actions seem unfairly paved over in others.
 Shoplifters is far more ambivalent than the typical legal drama and reveals Kore-eda as far more effective in interrogating that disjuncture through his preferred family drama.

 By pitting the unsanctioned custodial care of Yuri/Lin by this family of thieves and grifters against the impersonally conventional definitions of police and protective services, Kore-eda engages in a form of socio-economic critique.
 Shoplifters deservedly draws comparison to Oliver Twist and Kore-eda to British docudramatist Ken Loach.
 The film tests the authority of our formal social systems against the needs and solutions of challenged individuals.
 Osamu and Nobuyo offer rationalizations for their actions in the film: it’s not stealing because the goods don’t belong to anyone until they’re sold; it’s not kidnapping if no ransom is demanded and the girl isn’t confined.
 These excuses are hardly convincing, but the generosity and kindness that accompany them creates an air of excusability to their respective thefts.
 More importantly, by addressing issues of love and commerce through the same frame of stealing, Kore-eda binds together deeper critiques over family and consumerism and make them the foundation of his film.
 Is it permissible to steal food to feed your hungry family?
 Is it allowable to steal a child hungry for care and safety?
 Is it permissible to make a habit of either?
 Is capitalism justifiable when a family can live for a month on the proceeds of a handful of stolen fishing rods?
 Are biological bonds valuable when they deny the love and affection of others once blood relations fail?
 Shoplifters offers a compassionate examination of how society’s easily understood narratives become dominating, how those at its margins are often left unheard and denied, and how legal authority can mistake justice for legality.
-Still, Kore-eda, Japan’s great humanist, can’t help but believe in the grace and possibilities of good people, be it in the blind eye of generous and tolerant shop-owner, the enduring commitment of a couple separated from each other, or the love of a boy for his father, whomever he may be.
+Still, Kore-eda, Japan’s great humanist, can’t help but believe in the grace and possibilities of good people, be it in the blind eye of a generous and tolerant shop-owner, the enduring commitment of a couple separated from each other, or the love of a boy for his father, whomever he may be.

 There’s little need to justify having more Hirokazu Kore-eda or another Palme d’Or winner in the Criterion Collection, but let’s just point out what an improvement it would make over Magnolia’s DVD release of the film, a disc with an endless number of trailers for other films and nothing in support of Shoplifters whatsoever.
 MMC! loves this Japanese poster for the film, an illustration that looks tailor-made for a light blue wacky “C”in the top left corner and pair of boxes on its bottom left edge.
 Let’s make this happen and let Shoplifters steal a few more hearts.